kmwallio/ThiefMD/docs/index.md

 ✅ Live Previews
 ✅ Typewriter Scrolling
 ✅ Full Screen Editing
+✅ Multiple Export Formats: PDF, ePub, docx, and more

 If anything goes wrong, it's probably because we implemented it wrong.
 We're not liable for lost files or damage to your machine!